-We may charge any member, or group of members, fees at a lower rate or amount than is shown in this document or the Scheme's PDS, or waive or rebate such fees to such members.
+We may charge any member, or group of members, fees at a lower rate or amount than is shown in this document or the Scheme's PDS. or waive or rebate such fees to such members.

 We may also, with the Supervisor's consent and subject to the Trust Deed and the KiwiSaver Act, change the fee structure for any fund (including, without limitation, adding, changing or removing any member account balance thresholds at which you may become eligible to pay a lower fee).
-However, the fees for the Default Fund (or, before 1 December 2021, the Default Conservative Fund) may only be increased by variation of the Instrument of Appointment.
+However, the fees for the Default Fund may only be increased by variation of the Instrument of Appointment.